-According to Gottlieb (1998, p.35), formal contact between the CBF and the JDC began in July 1933: extended family and business connections among the board members made this an obvious link in many ways.
+According to Gottlieb (1998: 35), formal contact between the CBF and the JDC began in July 1933: extended family and business connections among the board members made this an obvious link in many ways.

 Meanwhile, back in Britain, the CBF continued to be concerned about the increasingly precarious position for German Jews, and believed they should expedite plans for emigration and ask US Jews for support.
-McDonald encouraged Marks and Lord Bearstead (another senior member of the CBF), and Sir Herbert Samuel to visit the US, meet Jewish leaders, and attempt to gain further JDC sport for the CBF plans:
+McDonald encouraged Marks, Lord Bearstead (another senior member of the CBF), and Sir Herbert Samuel to visit the USA, meet Jewish leaders, and attempt to gain further JDC support for the plans outlined by the CBF.

 "They addressed large gatherings of community leaders and other interested groups, and they received national press coverage and made five nationwide radio broadcasts.
 Sir Herbert Samuel also met with President Franklin D Roosevelt, who assured him that American Consuls in Germany were sympathetic towards Jewish visa applicants, which, sadly, was not their experience.
-US Secretary of Labor, Frances Perkins, requested that no attempt be made to dump unprepared or undesirable immigrants on the United States and this was agreed" (Gottlieb, pp.66-67).
+US Secretary of Labor, Frances Perkins, requested that no attempt be made to dump unprepared or undesirable immigrants on the United States and this was agreed" (Gottlieb 1998: 66-67).

 The resulting relationship became known as the Council for German Jewry.
-The individual groups remained independent of each other, consisting of the CBF, and the JDC, as well as Zionist and other organizations (Gottlieb, p.
-68).
+The individual groups remained independent of each other, consisting of the CBF, and the JDC, as well as Zionist and other organizations (Gottlieb 1998: 68).
 They intended to assist around 20,000 to 35,000 people each year to emigrate – mainly, it was assumed, to Palestine.

 They aimed to raise £3 million ($15 million) to this end.